zacLibaud/bADA55.github.io/index.md

 ## **From Words to Themes: Diving Deeper with Topic Modeling**

-Our journey into the language of expert reviews started with **WordClouds**, offering a snapshot of the vocabulary that dominates BeerAdvocate and RateBeer.
-While we saw **BeerAdvocate’s focus on sensory elements** like “taste,” “aroma,” and “foam” and **RateBeer’s broader vocabulary** with mentions of “citrus,” “tropical fruit,” and “brewpub,” this approach only scratches the surface.

-**Why WordClouds Aren’t Enough**
 WordClouds are like looking at a list of ingredients without knowing how they’re combined.
-They tell us what words are frequent but don’t reveal **the deeper connections** between those words or the **larger themes** they represent.
+They tell us what words are frequent but don’t reveal the deeper connections between those words or the larger themes they represent.
+For example: Are “aroma” and “hoppy” linked to discussions about IPAs?
+Does “brewpub” suggest a focus on drinking environments on RateBeer?
+What bigger stories emerge when we analyze the entire vocabulary in context?

-For example:
-- Are “aroma” and “hoppy” linked to discussions about IPAs?
-- Does “brewpub” suggest a focus on drinking environments on RateBeer?
-- What bigger stories emerge when we analyze the entire vocabulary in context?

-To answer these questions, we need a method that doesn’t just count words but **detects themes**—clusters of related ideas that dominate the reviews.
-This is where **Latent Dirichlet Allocation (LDA)** comes in.
+To answer these questions, we need a method that doesn’t just count words but detects themes, clusters of related ideas that dominate the reviews.
+This is where **Latent Dirichlet Allocation (LDA)** comes in, a clever machine learning technique that dives into the text to uncover the hidden themes lurking within reviews.
+Think of it as finding the common threads that tie conversations together.
+Here’s the magic behind it:

----

-### **Why Topic Modeling with LDA?**

-**Latent Dirichlet Allocation (LDA)** is a machine learning technique that uncovers the **hidden themes** in text by grouping words that frequently appear together into topics.
-Each topic represents a distinct idea, and every review is assigned a mix of topics, showing what themes it contributes to.

-Here’s how it works:
-1. **Documents and Words**: LDA treats each review as a mixture of topics and each topic as a mixture of words.
-2. **Detecting Patterns**: It analyzes word co-occurrence across all reviews to group words into cohesive topics.
-3. **Output**: Each topic is defined by its **top words**, which help us understand what the topic represents.
+Every review tells a story: LDA sees each review as a mix of topics, and each topic as a blend of words that frequently appear together.
+Spotting patterns in the noise: By analyzing word co-occurrence across thousands of reviews, LDA groups similar words into distinct topics.
+Bringing themes to life: Each topic is revealed through its top words, giving us a window into what it’s all about.

-For our analysis, we chose to detect **10 topics** to capture a variety of themes without overcomplicating the results.
-This gives us a detailed yet manageable overview of what BeerAdvocate and RateBeer communities care about.
+For our analysis, we focused on uncovering 10 key topics—enough to capture the diversity of conversations without getting lost in the details.
+The result?
+A crystal-clear snapshot of what the BeerAdvocate and RateBeer communities are buzzing about.

----

-### **Exploring the Topics**

 The interactive **PyLDAvis visualization** helps us explore the detected topics in detail.

 {% include_relative figs/lda_visualization.html %}